Thinkwise/docs/docs/sf/reports.md

 | Images          | Illustrations that can be used within the report.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | Data sources    | A Data source describes a connection to a database.
 A connection string can even be typed in or one can be built via a dialogue.
 Furthermore, for example, a login method can be selected to be used when setting up the connection.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |
 | Data Sets       | A Data Set contains the resulting set of a query or stored procedure on a Data source.<br>These can be used, for instance, to fill tables and graphs within the report.<br>When using a stored procedure, parameters are automatically added to the report for both SQL Server and Oracle and DB2 connections.<br>For a query within the Data Set itself, a parameter name with the correct prefix ("@"/":") can be indicated with SQL Server and Oracle connections.
 During the testing of the query, the Report Builder will automatically add these parameters to the report.<br>With DB2, use is made of an OLE DB connection.
 Therefore, the user has to mark parameters in the query with a question mark.
 This then has to be assigned to a parameter within the report on the Parameters screen of the Data Set. |

-A report consists of the following basic components:

 ## Report parameters